Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Methods

 Thus, the hole creation on an $\uparrow$ site is slightly simpler and we will consider only that case, knowing that destruction of a $\downarrow$ will lead to the same result by symmetry.
 Given the spin inversion symmetry of the models studied here, for the purpose of improved sampling statistics, hole creation on also $\downarrow$ sites can be considered by applying $c_{i\uparrow}$ to the inverted spin configuration in case of a $\downarrow$, spin on $i$.
 With an $\uparrow$ spin at $i$ we have

 where the trace is over all states not containing a hole, i.e., the $\alpha$ basis defined in Eq.~(\ref{alphabasis}).
-Between the creation and destruction operators, the evolved states contain a single hole and the basis states for a system of $N$ sites is a product of a single-hole state $\eta_i=|1,\uparrow\rangle_i$ and $N-1$ spin states, $\prod |\alpha_j\rangle$, $j \not=i$.
-We refer to generically to these states as $|\eta\rangle$.
+Between the creation and destruction operators, the evolved states contain a single hole and the basis states for a system of $N$ sites are products of a single-hole state $\eta_i=|1,\uparrow\rangle_i$ and $N-1$ spin states, $\prod |\alpha_j\rangle$, $j \not=i$.
+We refer to these states generically as $|\eta\rangle$.

 Restricting the time $\tau$ to an integer $L_\tau$ of time slices, we proceed in analogy with the partition function in Eq.~(\ref{expslicing}), writing

 and then inserting complete sets of states between all the exponential operators.
 Taking the trace and Taylor expanding all exponentials we have \begin{widetext}